The Wildlife Trusts have opposed the badger cull since it first started and no Wildlife Trust will allow badger culling on its land.

 The Wildlife Trusts have been working on the issue of bTB and its links to badgers for several years.
 During this time our activities has included:

-- undertaking badger vaccination programmes since 2011* on our nature reserves and in the wider countryside in partnership with vets, farmers and landowners (14 Wildlife Trusts have been involved in these vaccination programmes)
+- Undertaking badger vaccination programmes since 2011* on our nature reserves and in the wider countryside in partnership with vets, farmers and landowners.

-*A global shortage of the BCG vaccine resulted in a suspension of badger vaccination projects in Wales and England for 2015 and 2016.
-Three Wildlife Trusts resumed vaccination programmes in 2017.
+*A global shortage of the BCG vaccine resulted in a temporary suspension of badger vaccination projects in Wales and England for 2015 and 2016.